umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/sustainability-dashboard.md

 ## CO2 emission calculation methodology

-To estimate CO2 emissions from the infrastructure deployed to host Umbraco Cloud websites, we use [Cloud Carbon Footprint (CCF)](https://www.cloudcarbonfootprint.org/) followed by division of CO2 emission among websites according to their usage of shared resources.
+To estimate CO2 emissions from the infrastructure deployed to host Umbraco Cloud websites, we use [Cloud Carbon Footprint (CCF).](https://www.cloudcarbonfootprint.org/) followed by dividing CO2 emissions among websites according to their shared resource usage.

 In order to improve the estimate for websites that are running in shared pools we divide emissions based on metrics/usage coefficients.